-We intend to adopt the 2017 Equity Incentive Award Plan, or the 2017 Plan, which will be effective on the closing of this offering.
+We adopted the 2017 Equity Incentive Award Plan, or the 2017 Plan, which will be effective on the closing of this offering.
 The principal purpose of the 2017 Plan is to attract, retain and motivate selected employees, consultants and directors through the granting of stock-based compensation awards and cash-based performance bonus awards.
 The material terms of the 2017 Plan, as it is contemplated, are summarized below.
 Our board of directors is still in the process of developing, approving and implementing the 2017 Plan, and accordingly, this summary is subject to change.

 Share Reserve.
-Under the 2017 Plan, shares of our common stock will be initially reserved for issuance pursuant to a variety of stock-based compensation awards, including stock options, stock appreciation rights, or SARs, restricted stock awards, restricted stock unit awards and other stock-based awards, plus the number of shares remaining available for future awards under the 2015 Equity Incentive Plan, as amended, or 2015 Plan, as of the consummation of this offering.
-The number of shares initially reserved for issuance or transfer pursuant to awards under the 2017 Plan will be increased by (i) the number of shares represented by awards outstanding under our 2015 Plan that are forfeited or lapse unexercised and which following the effective date are not issued under our 2015 Plan and (ii), if approved by our board of directors or the compensation committee of our board of directors, an annual increase on the first day of each fiscal year beginning in 2018 and ending in 2027, equal to the least of (A) shares, (B) 4% of the shares of stock outstanding (on an as converted basis) on the last day of the immediately preceding fiscal year and (C) such smaller number of shares of stock as determined by our board of directors; provided, however, that no more than shares of stock may be issued upon the exercise of incentive stock options.
+Under the 2017 Plan, 1,913,831 shares of our common stock will be initially reserved for issuance pursuant to a variety of stock-based compensation awards, including stock options, stock appreciation rights, or SARs, restricted stock awards, restricted stock unit awards and other stock-based awards, plus the number of shares remaining available for future awards under the 2015 Equity Incentive Plan, as amended, or 2015 Plan, as of the consummation of this offering.
+The number of shares initially reserved for issuance or transfer pursuant to awards under the 2017 Plan will be increased by (i) the number of shares represented by awards outstanding under our 2015 Plan that are forfeited or lapse unexercised and which following the effective date are not issued under our 2015 Plan and (ii), if approved by our board of directors or the compensation committee of our board of directors, an annual increase on the first day of each fiscal year beginning in 2018 and ending in 2027, equal to 4% of the shares of stock outstanding on the last day of the immediately preceding fiscal year or such smaller number of shares of stock as determined by our board of directors.